sergeant-q/shopping-list/README.md

-# Shopping List App Challenge
+# Shopping List App

-This repo contains starter files for the *Shopping List App* challenge in Thinkful's Front End Web Development course.
+Simple shopping list app where you can add, delete or check off items